atstp/mine/readme.md

 git is awesome for tracking large, decentralized projects &mdash; no doubt about it :ok_hand:.
 This is because it's built for "the project" :package:, not you :wave:.
+So it's understandable that there a some things git doesn't immediately cater to:
-So, some of its shortcomings are pretty understandable: 1)&nbsp;respecting your space in a project 2)&nbsp;keeping a common thread between branches and 3)&nbsp;letting you hack away quickly on small, fast-paced, experimental projects.
+1)&nbsp;respecting your space in a project 2)&nbsp;keeping a common thread between branches and 3)&nbsp;letting you hack away quickly on small, fast-paced, or experimental projects.

 This is where mine comes in.